cunnie/writings/i_am_become_forever.md

 it's guesswork, and not terribly compelling guesswork."

-"I would agree with you except for one troubling aspect: were you aware that during the period that you undergoing the dream sequence you were not on the cot?"
+"I would agree with you except for one troubling aspect: were you aware that during the period that you underwent the dream sequence you were not on the cot?"

-"What?"
+"Are you sure?"

 "Yes, we recorded it on the camera located in the lab.
 Would you like to see the footage?"